thelfer/tfel/docs/web/MassonAffineFormulation.md

 @OutputFilePrecision 14;
 ~~~~~~~~~~~~~~

+Note that `kap` on line 9 is related to the small compliance
+we add to $\tenseurq M_r$ in order to make it invertible.

 For the morphological tensor approach, we talked above
 about the coefficient $r_0$ that allows to adjust the reference medium.
 This coefficient can hence be set as a material property, and we will add